EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 Now we will create a function that will receive as argument any type *fourSidesFigure*, and will execute its respective _area._ method.

-### what's an interface for in Go?
+### What's an interface for in Go?

 Here it is necessary to put special emphasis, observe how the argument that we pass to the function is the interface that we created, **we are not interested in what type of *struct* we are passing as argument, the only thing that we care about is that this argument satisfies the interface.**

+Again in case you miss it. **We don't care how the struct is built, the only requisite for it to work in our function is that it MUST satify the interface.**

 In this case the interface is *fourSidesFigure*, hence, whatever we pass it as an argument must have a method called *area* that returns a *float64*.